inseri-swiss/.github/CODE_OF_CONDUCT.md

-⚠️ This project is unmaintained. ⚠️
+# ⚠️ This project is unmaintained ⚠️

 # Contributor Covenant Code of Conduct